Rob Lloyd (property developer)

-Robert Lloyd (born January 16, 1964) is a Cheshire-based property developer.
+Robert Lloyd (born January 16, 1964) is a British property developer based in Cheshire.
 He was the Chief Executive of Eatonfield, a property development company with offices in Mold, Cardiff, Bristol and Newcastle.
 He was one of the wealthiest businessmen in Wales, estimated at £37m in the Sunday Times Rich List.
 He was educated at Rydal School, a private boarding school in Colwyn Bay.
 In March 2010 he lodged a bid to purchase Portsmouth Football Club.

 Lloyd appeared on the Channel 4 television show The Secret Millionaire.
 He was on the show's fourth series, which aired in 2009.